IR35 Calculator

 How to use IR35 Calculator

-- Adjust the assumptions if you need to — director's salary, business expenses and umbrella margin.
+- Adjust the assumptions if you need to — director's salary, business expenses and umbrella margin — and the number of billable days you expect to work in the year.

 - Expand each breakdown to see exactly how income tax, National Insurance, Corporation Tax and dividend tax are applied.